 Grease the inside of the tart ring and place it on a sheet of parchment paper set on a baking sheet.
 You can also use a tart pan with a detachable bottom.

 Transfer the dough to the ring.
 Tuck it in snugly so that it makes a right angle with the rim (or fits tightly in the pan).

 This is what a well-lined tart ring looks like!

 Place a sheet of heat-proof plastic wrap over the dough and fill it with flour.
 For details of this technique of blind baking, click here.
 Tie the plastic to form a pouch and make sure the entire ring is covered with an even layer of flour.

 My tip: since many baking sheets seem to buckle in the oven, creating a gap between the sheet and the tart ring, the best solution (should this happen to you too) is to place the tart ring, lined with parchment paper, inside a springform pan.
 This will ensure that everything remains perfectly in place.

 Bake at 350°F / 180°C for about 20 minutes.
 It should start to firm up but still be white at this stage.
 Carefully remove the pouch of flour and prick the base of the crust with a fork.
 Return to the oven for 15 to 20 minutes.

-The crust should now be a lovely golden color.
-Carefully remove it from the tart ring (and springform pan, if you’re using one) and transfer it to a cooking rack.
+The crust should now be a lovely golden colour.
+Carefully remove it from the tart ring (and springform pan, if you’re using one) and transfer it to a cooling rack.

 Place the heavy cream and chopped candied nuts in a large heavy-bottomed pot.